HackerN64/F3DEX3/README.md

 computing the lighting in model space.
 However, this requires extra DMEM to store the transformed lights, and adds an additional performance penalty for point lighting which is absent in F3DEX3.
-Plus, having world space normals in F3DEX3 enables the Fresnel feature.
+Plus, having world space normals in F3DEX3 enables Fresnel and specular lighting.

 If an object's transformation matrix stack only includes translations, rotations, and uniform scale (i.e. same scale in X, Y, and Z), then M inverse